thuml/AutoTimes/README.md

 💪 We aim to **fully revitalize the capabilities of LLMs as foundation models of time series**, including autoregressive token generation, zero-shot capability, in-context learning, and multimodal utilization.

-🏆 AutoTimes demonstrate competitive results with existing baselines and have shown proficiency in **handling variable series lengths**: one model for variable forecast lengths and improved performance with prolonged lookback length.
+🏆 AutoTimes demonstrate competitive results with existing baselines and have shown proficiency in **handling variable series lengths**: one model for all forecast lengths and gain with prolonged lookback.

 ## Overall Approach

-* AutoTimes establishes the inherent tokenization of time series and utilizes textual covariates in segments, accomplished by the consistent training task of the next token prediction.
+* Establish the tokenization by the consistent training of Next Token Prediction.
+* Ultilize inherent token transitions within the frozen LLM blocks to predict time series tokens
+* Prompted by textual covariates, such as timestamps aggregated in segments.

 <p align="center">
 <img src="./figures/method.png" alt="" align=center />
 </p>

-* We propose to leverage textual covariates, where **instructions in texts such as timestamps can boost the performance**, aiding the LLM to be aware of the temporal patterns and correlate variates at the same timestamp.

-#### Comparsion with Existing LLM4TS Methodology
+#### Comparsion with Other LLM4TS Methodology

 <p align="center">
 <img src="./figures/comparison.png"  alt="" align=center />